Tri-Card Poker Strategy

 Dealer Flashes a Card

 Another strategy is to look at the dealer’s cards while he is dealing.
-The Wizard of Odds says that although dealers are trained to keep cards low and parallel to the table while dealing, they often flash their cards accidentally.
+Some dealers, despite trained not to, may often flash their cards accidentally.
 You can use this knowledge to your advantage.

 Here is what you should do if you can see the dealer’s cards: